qouteall/immptl/docs/wiki/README.md

 ### Why is the Forge version not being supported?

 This mod is just a hobby project.
 When people ask for the Forge version they actually ask it to be compatible with many Forge mods.
 However maintaining compatibility with some Fabric mods is already a huge work.
-Maintaining the Forge version turns out to be giving me bad experiences so I stopped maintaining the Forge version.
+Maintaining the Forge version turned out to be giving me bad experiences so I stopped maintaining the Forge version.

 (There is a very small chance that I restart supporting the Forge version.)